Why 80% of delays are not lost due to execution

 - late modifications

-But in a contractual setting, that's not enough.
+But within a contractual framework, that is not enough.

 For a delay to legally “exist”, it must be demonstrated: